Domestic violence survivors get new protections

 "Abusers often use economic coercion to keep victims from leaving,” said the bill’s co-sponsor, Assemb.
 Helene Weinstein (D-Brooklyn).

-The law will avoid a way that abusers can encounter their victim, said the bill’s co-sponsor, Sen. Diane Savino (D-Staten Island).
+The law will allow victims to avoid an encounter with their abusers, said another co-sponsor, Sen. Diane Savino (D-Staten Island).

-“There are times when it is just not safe for a survivor to vote in person in the same county where her abuser resides, but that should not diminish her voice or her vote,” said a the co-sponsor, Assemb.
+“There are times when it is just not safe for a survivor to vote in person in the same county where her abuser resides, but that should not diminish her voice or her vote,” said co-sponsor Assemb.
 Amy Paulin (D-Scarsdale).

 “Individuals will be provided with the ability to report crimes without fear or intimidation by their abuser,” said that bill’s co-sponsor, Assemb.
 Ken Zebrowski (D-Clarkstown).
 “This legislation will hopefully lead to an increase in the reporting of domestic violence incidents and will allow victims to promptly leave the area where their abuser is located and get to safety.”